 Sports & Fitness

-The sports & fitness center offers lots of exercise options for families at Atlantis, Paradise Island.
+The sports & fitness center offers many exercise options for families at Atlantis, Paradise Island.
 Classes include Body Sculpt Bootcamp, RYDE Indoor Cycling, Pure Form Yoga, Hit 45, and TRX Suspension Training.
 A fee applies to some classes so check in with the fitness center to reserve your spot.
-The 10,000 sq ft workout facility provides guests with state-of-the-art equipment and is open from 6:00am – 6:00pm.
-A 4 lane, 25meter lap pool, and six basketball hoops are also available for guest use.
-For those that want to have a custom exercise plan designed or work on specific goals, a personal training session can be booked with a fitness expert.
+The 10,000 sq ft workout facility provides guests with state-of-the-art equipment and is open from 6:00 am – 6:00 pm.
+A 4-lane, 25-meter lap pool and six basketball hoops are also available for guest use.
+For those who want a custom exercise plan designed or work on specific goals, a personal training session can be booked with a fitness expert.
 Golf tee times can also be arranged.
 Frequently there are morning 5k runs, a great opportunity to get to know other guests while getting in a workout.
 After exercising, you can book a visit to the relaxing Mandara Spa!

 Free Games Around the Resort